stormreply/storm-library-for-terraform/README.md

 # SLT | Storm Library for Terraform

-The SLT | Storm Library for Terraform is a collection of Terraform modules for Amazon Web Services.
+The Storm Library for Terraform is a collection of Terraform modules for Amazon Web Services.
 The focus of these modules, maintained in separate GitHub™ repositories, is on **building examples,** **demos and showcases on AWS**.
 The audience of the library is learners and presenters alike - people that want to know or show how a certain service, pattern or solution looks like, or "feels".

-In order to be able to try out these examples, demos and showcases quickly, the SLT | Storm Library for Terraform additionally provides a set of GitHub workflows which allow for terraform plan, apply and destroy them in an AWS environment.
+In order to be able to try out these examples, demos and showcases quickly, the Storm Library for Terraform additionally provides a set of GitHub workflows which allow for terraform plan, apply and destroy them in an AWS environment.
 Optionally, a simple scheduler can be activated to destroy modules after a given time automatically or to deploy them with a delay, if necessary.

 ## Building parts

-The SLT | Storm Library for Terraform is made up of four building parts:
+The Storm Library for Terraform is made up of four building parts:

 ### The Catalog ###